-Do you know about the Priority Pass Lounges at Vancouver International Airport (YVR)?
+Do you know about Priority Pass lounges at Vancouver International Airport (YVR)?
 In addition to making sure your passport is up to date, you need a place to relax, somewhere to eat and maybe even take a nap between connecting flights.
-A Priority Pass Lounge may be a great place for you!
+Priority Pass Vancouver access be a great choice for you!

-Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a small commission (at no additional cost to you) if you click through and make a purchase.
 I really appreciate your support!

-Priority Pass is a company in the business of providing lounges in airports around the world.
+Priority Pass is in the business of providing lounges in airports around the world.
+Airport lounges are becoming very competitive and a great way for airlines to compete for passengers.

 Most international airports, including YVR, have private airport lounges that can be accessed by the public in a variety of ways:

-- By acquiring an annual membership – such as Priority Pass.
+- By acquiring an annual membership – such as you can with YVR Priority Pass.

-- paying a one-time entrance fee to the lounge.
+- paying a one-time entrance fee to the lounge (when available).

-- flying Business class or First Class with a particular airline.
-For example, if you fly Business Class or First Class with Air Canada, you can access the Maple Leaf Lounge.
+- flying Business class or First Class with a particular airline, who offers a lounge for their customers.
+For example, if you fly Business Class or First Class with Air Canada, you can access the Maple Leaf Lounge (you may be able to purchase a Maple Leaf Lounge pass).
 Likewise, flying premium classes on Cathay Pacific garners access to the Cathay Pacific Lounges.

-Priority Pass has a number of lounges at YVR in the domestic, USA and International terminals.
-Lounge options in the Priority Pass program include Plaza Premium lounges, Skyteam, Mera, and other First Class, VIP/Business Lounges worldwide.
+Vancouver Priority Pass has a number of lounges at YVR in the domestic, USA and International terminals.
+Lounge pass options included the Priority lounge program include Plaza Premium lounges, Skyteam, Mera, and other First Class, VIP and Business Lounges worldwide.

 See here for an up to date listing of all 1200+ Priority Pass Lounges worldwide.

-When deciding which Priority Pass lounge to use at YVR, you must first determine what terminal you’ll be flying out of.
-All Priority Pass lounges are located beyond the security checkpoints.
+When deciding which Vancouver Priority Pass lounge to use at YVR, you must first determine what terminal you’ll be flying out of.
+All Vancouver airport lounge Priority Pass are located beyond the security checkpoints.
 You’ll only be able to access lounges located in the terminal you are flying out of.

 Please note: USA bound flights leave YVR via the USA terminal, not the international terminal.
 If your destination is in the USA, you will not be able to access the lounges in the international terminal.